EasyCorp/EasyAdminBundle/README.md

 ### Customize the Columns Displayed in Listings

-By default, EasyAdmin makes some "smart guesses" to decide which columns to display in each entity listing to make it look "good enough".
-Add the `list` option in each entity which you want to customize:
+By default, the backend makes some "smart guesses" to decide which columns to display in each entity listing to make it look "good enough".
+If you want to override this behavior for some entity, define the fields to show using the
+`list` option as follows:

 ```yaml
 # app/config/config.yml